Office Visits and Orthopaedic Care After COVID-19

 The COVID-19 pandemic has changed healthcare as we know it.
 But change is not always a bad thing.
 As the former UK Prime Minister Benjamin Disraeli once said, “There is no education like adversity,” and healthcare workers around the world are learning new ways to best care for patients as they continue to be tested by this virus.
 We will emerge with new best practices and innovative ways to care for our patients.

-Visits to your orthopaedic provider have become different.
+Visits to your orthopaedic surgeon have become different.
 Universal masking is expected to be part of an ongoing routine.
-Masking not only protects patients, it decreases the exposure risks of providers and the dozens of other people in a healthcare office.
+Masking not only protects patients, it decreases the exposure risks of physicians and others on the healthcare team, as well as the dozens of other people in a healthcare office.
 While this will sound disconcerting, after the expected waves of COVID-19, there will be other infectious diseases and implementation of this universal precaution will save lives.

 Office visits as we know them will be different.
 There will be fewer people permitted in waiting and clinic rooms, forcing a much more rapid introduction.
 Many patients prefer friends and family members to attend visits with them for advice and questions.
 Some patients require translators or insurance-mandated qualified rehabilitation consultants.
 Going forward, these people will most likely be present in the room virtually through smartphone or similar communicative technology.
 It is almost a certainty that technology will become even more commonplace for patients to assist with office visits.
 As patients often forget key parts of what is discussed during a typical visit, recordings and a second set of eyes and ears can only help with compliance and outcomes.